Donated by Berthe Amoss between May 7, 1968 and March 31, 1985.

 Meant for older children still are Secret Lives (Little, Brown and Co., 1979) and The Chalk Cross (Seabury Press, 1976).
 Both of these titles are meant for young teenagers.
 Amoss published these books in the mid- and late-seventies and both contain little illustration, relying instead on a mix of fantasy and romance to propel the reader through the story.
 Consequently, the collection contains only the original typescripts and galleys for these two titles, yet the materials indicate Amoss' growing ability and reflect her desire to reach all ages (as previously mentioned in this register's Biographical Sketch).

-MISCELLANEOUS ITEMS3/4 Early Work, Susan Carr (managing editor, Department of Books for Boys and Girls, Harper and Row, Publishers) to Mary Cable (Horizon Magazine) 17 September 1964; dummy of Lisa and the Lantern by Berthe Amoss; miscellaneous page of manuscript; envelop of cut-outs of Parissiene dress-styles (Berthe Amoss 1938); miscellaneous sketch; miscellaneous ink sketch; unidentified watercolor.
+3/4 Early Work, Susan Carr (managing editor, Department of Books for Boys and Girls, Harper and Row, Publishers) to Mary Cable (Horizon Magazine) 17 September 1964; dummy of Lisa and the Lantern by Berthe Amoss; miscellaneous page of manuscript; envelope of cut-outs of Parissiene dress-styles (Berthe Amoss 1938); miscellaneous sketch; miscellaneous ink sketch; unidentified watercolor.

 3/4 Two miscellaneous unidentified ink sketches; unidentified watercolor; miscellaneous color illustration; two Christmas cards on matboard, finished Christmas cards.